-Tide is arguably the most trusted brand in laundry, and they did not disappoint with the Tide Pods 3 in 1.
-This product is perfect for every load use due to 90% active ingredient formula, moderate scent, and color protection.
+Tide is arguably the most trusted brand in laundry options, and they did not disappoint with the Tide Pods 3 in 1.
+This product is perfect for every load use due to its 90% active ingredient formula, moderate scent, and color protection.
 The pod was tough on most stains, removing almost 50% of a deep grass and red wine stain.
 In our severity-based grading scale, the grass stain was rated a 10, and this product reduced it to a 4.
 After drying, our clothes had a mild fresh and natural aroma.
 The 3-in-1 design of these pods has a color protector that should help protect the integrity of your clothes.

 If you're a laundry bargain shopper, you might be better served by other options.
 Tide's enzyme and cleaning agent-packed formula comes with a high price per load.
 Fortunately, it's ideal for families, college students, and anyone who often has moderately soiled loads.

 Laundry pods are generally a more expensive detergent option.
 However, the market still contains options for the bargain shopper.
 The All Mighty Pacs 4 in 1 proved to be competitive in our stain removal tests while maintaining a very approachable per load price.
-This formula doesn't sacrifice cleaning power to obtain its attractive price, and was one of the best performers when put to the test against set in grass, mud, wine, and oil stains.
+This formula didn't sacrifice cleaning power to obtain its attractive price and was one of the best performers when put to the test against set in grass, mud, wine, and oil stains.
 We also appreciated the built-in odor cleaner for our sweat-soaked shirts after days of playing in the mountains.
 While not all odor is created equal, we found it effective against body odor.